-The road over rail bridge, Riddell Road, Sunbury is historically and architecturally significant to the State of Victoria
+The Rail Bridge over Kismet Creek, Sunbury is historically and architecturally significant to the State of Victoria.

 Why is it significant?

-The road over rail bridge is historically significant for its associations with the opening of the "main trunk lines", Victoria's first railway lines (c.1857 ?
-1869).
+The Rail Bridge is historically significant for its associations with the opening of the 'main trunk lines', Victoria's first railway lines (c.1857 - c.1869).
 These were the formative years of railway development in Victoria.